Rebuilding continues after the July 4 Texas Floods

 After the July 4 floods devastated communities along the Guadalupe River, our teams have remained on the ground, rebuilding with families one home at a time.
 From mold sanitation to full-scale reconstruction, we’re helping Texans return to safe, dry spaces, and supporting rural counties still struggling to access recovery resources.

-Since immense floods swept through central Texas on the 4th of July, life along the Guadalupe River has been defined by uncertainty, loss, and long, difficult days of recovery.
+Since immense floods swept through central Texas on the 4th of July, life along the Guadalupe River has been defined by uncertainty and long, difficult days of recovery.
 Many families saw their homes fill with feet of water in less than an hour.
-Entire neighborhoods were cut off.
 Search-and-rescue teams moved door to door, marking homes as they cleared them.
+Nearly everyone in certain communities experienced heartbreaking loss.

 We’ve remained here, since those first devastating days, to reconstruct with families, one house at a time, helping families return to safe, dry spaces after the river flooded the one place they should have felt safest.

-After devastating floods struck this central Texan community in July, residents like Sarah, a local leader, and her family had their worlds turned upside down.
+After devastating floods struck in Central Point in July, residents like Sarah, a local leader, and her family had their worlds turned upside down.
 She was among the many residents who lost loved ones in the disaster.

 Some stories stay with you.